What is Pressure Vessel Inspection?

 Pressure Vessels are used in various applications ranging from industrial compressed air receivers to domestic hot water storage tanks.
 Other examples include recompression chambers, distillation towers, mining operations, petrochemical plants, nuclear vessels, submarines, space ship habits, and storage vessels for liquefied gases like ammonia, chlorine, propane, butane, and LPG.

 The pressure vessels are used to store fluids under pressure.
-The fluid being stored may undergo a change of state inside the pressure vessel as in the case of steam boilers or combine with other reagents as in a chemical plant.
+The fluid being stored may change the state inside the pressure vessel as in the case of steam boilers or combine with other reagents as in a chemical plant.

 - Filter Vessels (Bag, Cartridge, Coalesces, etc.).